 - One ticket per volunteer, must be present to win.

-- Children's goody bags: We need small items for the kids' goodie bag (pencils, pens, candy, tooth brushes, company promotional items, toys, etc.) -- should be 100 items for both groups or 50 items for one day.
+- Children's goody bags: We need small items for the kids' goodie bag (pencils, pens, candy, tooth brushes, company promotional items, toys, etc.) -- should be 50 items for one day or 100 items for both days 50 girls Saturday and 50 boys on Sunday.
 On event day, each child receives the same gifts (for example, 100 stickers or 50 girls' brushes and 50 boys' combs).